“How to find your calling” is not something we normally think about as young children.

 Do you find yourself subscribing to Zoobooks and Ranger Rick for your animal-obsessed kid, and buying puzzle books for your Sudoku kid?
 Such personalized presents end up reinforcing and strengthening these particular interests.

 This kind of environmental shaping happens very naturally; you want to feed your children’s interests, so you create opportunities for them to do more of the things they love or are really good at.
 In doing this, you help them further develop those gifts that make them unique.
-This process of identifying children’s preferences, abilities, personalities, and needs, and creating opportunities to further develop these gifts, is both adaptive and important.
+This process of identifying children’s preferences, abilities, personalities, and needs, and creating opportunities to further develop these gifts.
+It is both adaptive and important.

 If your child loves sports, register her in the local rec league and play catch with her in the park.
 (Just don’t get obsessed yourself.)
 If your child loves music, sign him up for piano lessons and sing songs around the dinner table.
 Keep doing things like this, because it will help them develop their potential, an important step in their increasing awareness of their own strengths.